telerik/ajax-docs/api/server/Telerik.Web.UI/GridPagingManager.md

 #### Remarks
 Note that the Paging must be enabled ( must
                 be true) in order to use this property.

+###  DataSourceCount `Int32`

+Number of items in the data-source

+###  FirstIndexInPage `Int32`

+Gets the first index in the current page.

+###  IsCustomPagingEnabled `Boolean`

+Gets the a value indicating if the custom pagging functionality have been enabled.

+###  IsFirstPage `Boolean`

+Gets a value indicating if the control is on the first page.

+###  IsLastPage `Boolean`

+Gets a value indicating if the control is on the last page.

+###  IsPagingEnabled `Boolean`

+Gets or sets a value indicating whether the automatic paging feature is
+            enabled and supported.

+###  LastIndexInPage `Int32`

+Gets the last index in the current page.

 ###  PageCount `Int32`